|Photo Credit: The Walking Dead / Gene Page|

 On the one hand, we have Rick instilling hope into Alexandrians and his own group, and on the other hand, we have him grappling with a trigger-finger.

 When Spencer was on the ground, Rick revealed that he could have left him there to die The walkers could have eaten Deanna's son alive, and in that gap of them being distracted, Rick thought about making a run for a car and leading the rest away.
 But he didn't.
 This is a major improvement but it's still an issue of ensuring you and other survive, others might die.

 Rick still struggles with keeping his humanity at bay; having a balance between saving some people to save others, killing to keep himself/other people safe.
 He mostly keeps all of this locked up though, compartmentalizing which sacrifices are right or wrong.
 In between, he still manages to get all kinds of jobs done; they may not be in the most patience or forward-thinking way but someone has to strap the boots on in this place.

-Part of me thinks that he is also a bit of a broken record in offering his leadership since he's been doing it most of the time.
-He seems like he's on repeat.
+Part of me thinks that he's a broken record by offering his leadership since he's been doing it most of the time.
 This doesn't make him boring or uninteresting, but how much of his heart is really in The Game of Life?
 Does having too much of a heart make any survivor a liability?

 Apparently the Grimes family never took part in the 24-hour marathons of A Christmas Story.
 Maybe they could've learned a thing or two - like give a kid gun and he's most certainly going to shoot his or another kid's eye out.
 Like this lil' jerk Ron.